Sort by:

 Planting Season

-- Indoor Planting: Start seeds indoors 6–8 weeks before the last frost date and transplant them outdoors once seedlings have strong roots and the weather has warmed.
+- Best Time to Plant: Plant peppermint in early spring, after the last frost.
+You can also start seeds indoors 6–8 weeks before the last frost and transplant them outdoors once the weather warms.

 Planting Details